-D-xylose absorption is a laboratory test to determine how well the intestines absorb a simple sugar (D-xylose).
-The test helps determine if nutrients are being properly absorbed.
+D-xylose absorption is a laboratory test to check how well the intestines absorb a simple sugar (D-xylose).
+The test helps detect if nutrients are being properly absorbed.

 Xylose tolerance test; Diarrhea - xylose; Malnutrition - xylose; Sprue - xylose; Celiac - xylose

 The test requires a blood and urine sample.
 These tests include:

 There are several ways to perform this test.
 A typical procedure is described below, but make sure you follow the specific instructions you are given.

 You will be asked to drink 8 ounces (240 ml) of water that contains 25 grams of a sugar called d-xylose.
 The amount of d-xylose that comes out in your urine over the next 5 hours will be measured.
 You may have a blood sample collected at 1 and 3 hours after drinking the liquid.
 In some cases, the sample may be collected every hour.
 The amount of urine you produce over a 5-hour period is also checked.
 Your health care provider will tell you how to collect all of the urine during a 5-hour period.

 Do not eat or drink anything (even water) for 8 to 12 hours before the test.
 Your provider will ask you to rest during the test.
 A failure to restrict activity may affect test results.